Who are Children and Youth with Special Health Care Needs?

-Some of these children will only need an accurate diagnosis, routine treatment, and monitoring.
-However, others need life-sustaining technology, treatment, and medicines throughout their lives.
-Many depend on multiple health care providers, and a combination of private and public resources to pay for health services.
-In addition, these families must navigate multiple service systems to address special health care needs.
+Some of these children need only an accurate diagnosis, and routine treatment and monitoring.
+But others need life-sustaining technology, treatment, and medicines throughout their lives.
+Many depend on multiple health care providers and a combination of private and public health care financing and health care systems.